tanish-jain-225/silvercare-ai/Readme.md

 ## ♿ Accessibility & Onboarding

-- **Accessible by Design**: Every page and component is built for seniors—clear labels, voice feedback, and easy navigation.
+- **Accessible by Design**: Every page and component is built for seniors—clear labels, voice feedback and easy navigation.
 - **Voice Input Everywhere**: All forms and chat fields support voice input, with clear buttons and feedback.
 - **Step Progress**: Onboarding shows clear progress and prevents skipping required steps.
 - **Screen Reader Friendly**: Uses semantic HTML and ARIA where needed.

+---

+## 🔒 Security & Best Practices

+- All API keys and credentials are stored in `.env` files (never hardcoded).
+- Firestore rules restrict access to authenticated users where appropriate.
+- No user passwords are stored—uses Firebase Auth only.
+- All focus ring and focus state CSS have been removed for a cleaner UI.
+- Margins and layout are standardized to prevent extra scroll.
+- SEO meta tags are included in `index.html`.
+- Error handling and user feedback are improved throughout the app.
+- Filtered unused filetypes for optimised storage.

 ---